chesslab/chess-server/docs/index.md

 # Chess Server for Web Apps

-Similar to the ChesslaBlab [Chess API](https://chess-api.readthedocs.io/en/latest/), the [Chess Server](https://github.com/chesslablab/chess-server) provides functionality to play chess online.
+Similar to the [Chess API](https://chess-api.readthedocs.io/en/latest/), the [Chess Server](https://github.com/chesslablab/chess-server) provides functionality to play chess online.
 Also it can be hosted on a custom domain.
 The main difference between both is that the Chess API endpoints may take few seconds to execute while the Chess Server commands are intended to run faster.

 This is how to open a WebSocket connection in JavaScript.